 Changing the Lens: Using Film to Promote Social Justice

-Former teacher, education equality activist and documentary filmmaker Kelly Amis presents her work using film to promote race equality and shares practical ways that every citizen can engage in transforming the world through digital and social media.
+Teacher, education equality strategist and documentary filmmaker Kelly Amis presents her work using film to promote race equality and shares practical ways that every citizen can engage in transforming the world through digital and social media.
 This multimedia presentation includes examples of short films and videos promoting social justice and also looks at outreach and advocacy via social media, the use of cell phones for social justice advocacy, and the responsibilities of documentary filmmakers and citizen reporters alike.

 Walking the Walk: What Does it Mean to be Actively Anti-Racist?